Accidents from Heavy Lifting at Work — Claim Compensation for Manual Handling Injuries

 However, there is still much to do.
 Averagely there has been one death a year from handling, lifting or carrying accidents at work — this is still one too many.
 In relation to non-fatal injuries, fast-paced, small-margin, high-output type companies can really put their workers at risk by not allowing them sufficient time to prepare and recover from heavy lifting.

-If it can be proven that your injury was the result of employer negligence, then yes and the amount will vary depending on the severity and impact the injury has to your life.
-It could be a case of improper training, an absence of mechanical lifting equipment where necessary, or even unobservant staff – if factors outside of your direct control have put you at risk you will likely have a strong claim.
+If it can be proven that your injury was the result of employer negligence, then yes, and the amount will vary depending on the severity and impact the injury has to your life.
+It could be a case of improper training, an absence of mechanical lifting equipment where necessary, or even unobservant staff — if factors outside your direct control have put you at risk, you will likely have a strong claim.
 It is always best to ask our team of personal injury lawyers** for guidance, and we can do so for free and with no-obligation to yourself.
-Just call 08082391859 to speak to an advisor.
+Just call 08082391859^ to speak to an advisor.

-Can I seek compensation for an ongoing pain and suffering from repetitive lifting and carrying at work?
+Can I seek compensation for ongoing pain and suffering from repetitive lifting and carrying at work?

 Factors contributing to injury or musculoskeletal damage from heavy lifting and carrying at work.

-Your workplace practices will vary from industry to industry, but the main issue lies in education – if heavy lifting is not a common part of you role, or is expected of you when it shouldn’t be, then your employer could be putting you at an unnecessary risk.
+Your workplace practices will vary from industry to industry, but the main issue lies in education.
+If heavy lifting is not a common part of your role, or is expected of you when it shouldn’t be, then your employer could be putting you at an unnecessary risk.
 Here are some of the factors that can cause injury or lasting damage: